Part IIA project guide

 During the Michaelmas and Lent terms, Part IIA undergraduates submit a minimum of 8 reports/essays associated with modules, and 2 full technical reports (FTR), and complete an Extension Activity (ExA).
 During the Easter term, students undertake 2 projects.
 Students are expected to make all reasonable efforts to complete missed experiments, FTRs and ExAs at a later date, and should contact the member of staff in charge of the activity concerned as soon as possible to arrange rescheduling.
 As these activties are typically booked by students rather than being timetabled we would normally expect students to simply rebook their lab session and the teaching office does not need to give permission for this.
 If a student experiences difficulty in rebooking a session in consultation with the lab leader for the module they should contact the teaching office.
 As deadlines for coursework submission run from the date the associated lab is actually undertaken, no deadline extension request need be made where a student has simply rebooked a lab session.
 Where a student fails to complete an activity they would need to consult with their Tutor regarding an approach to EAMC, the department does not award marks for activities that are not completed.

-Deadline extensions for coursework and FTRs due to illness or other reason must be approved by the teaching office following the completion of the online form.
+Deadline extensions for coursework and FTRs due to illness or other reason must be approved by the teaching office following the extensions policy detailed above.
 An approved deadline extension will result in the removal of any late submission penalities.
-Please see the relevant policy for more information.

 Work for which an extension has been approved is due at the same time of day as the original deadline, usually 4pm.